The Untamed Episodes 41 – 50 Synopsis

 Instead of remaining upright, honest and true with the intention of rendering all those who speak badly of him speechless as a way to garner respect, Jin Guangyao seems to misinterpret this—or maybe purposefully ignores the first part of Nie Mingjue’s words—to mean killing them and carrying on to deceive and scheme to climb up to a position of power to get respect over the years.

 The Qinghe Nie Clan Commander Jin Guangyao denied killing during Wen Chao’s invasion of Bujingshi (Episode 10) is revealed to be a deliberate act he made to rid him.
 A menacing look had crossed Jin Guangyao’s face when he thrusted a Wen Clan sword into the Commander.
 This was not revealed till now.
 What was also not revealed till now is the whole reason why Jin Guangyao got rid of the Commander.
-In Episode 10, it was suggested to be because of his disrespecting Jin Guangyao, but this isn’t the one reason.
+In Episode 10, it was suggested to be because of his disrespecting Jin Guangyao, but this isn’t the only reason.
 The other reason (and possibly the main reason) is that the Commander had seen Jin Guangyao speak to someone in the shadows and had confronted him about what intentions he was hiding.

 The person in the shadows isn’t revealed; and whether Jin Guangyao was the person who let Xue Yang out isn’t confirmed.
 However, the suggestion is this person in the shadows is Xue Yang.
 Jin Guangyao was also seen telling Nie Huaisang he was going to check on Xue Yang when Nie Mingjue was busy fighting the Qishan Wen Clan.
 Very likely, he was off to release Xue Yang.